Train of Thought 01

 “Not great, but he should be alright,” I answered, curious whether he actually cared about the answer.
 In that, he surprised me.

-“Good,” he replied, with a nod, “I have a great deal of respect for your second son, Mein Bruder, unlike his elder brother.”
+“Good,” he replied, with a nod, “I have a great deal of respect for your second son, Mein Bruder, unlike his elder brother and his bastard Creation.”

 Well, I shouldn’t be surprised that he’d learned about Andrew, the Technocracy and the Machine, if I had.
 I supposed we’d get to that in a bit.